varsha-shewale/ActualSubmittedFiles/StatisticalAnalysis_stroopTest/README.md

 ###Installation

-Use (this github)[https://github.com/varsha-shewale/Projects-Final/tree/master/EDA_Loan] repo to access the data and the R code written by me.
+Use [this github](https://github.com/varsha-shewale/Projects-Final/tree/master/StatisticalAnalysis_stroopTest) repo to access the data and the jupyter nottebook with Python code written by me.

-###Changes To-be-done

-The Machine Learning model needs to be updated to use Precision and Recall metric instead of Accuracy.
-The train-test data split method used should be k-fold cross validation.
-Table of contents needs to be added